roma5840/LLM-Prompt-Logger/README.md

 *   **Conversation-Centric Logging**: Group your LLM interactions into conversations.
 Log individual "turns" with detailed notes and token counts.
 *   **Context-Aware Cost Calculation**: Automatically calculates the cost of each turn, factoring in the accumulated tokens from previous turns in the conversation.
-*   **Cache Discount Modeling**: Simulate cost savings from models that offer cached context pricing by enabling a configurable cache discount percentage for each model.
+*   **Cached Context Pricing**: Simulate cost savings from models that offer cheaper pricing for context tokens.
+Enable caching and set a specific "Cached Cost" for each model.
 *   **Local-First & Private**: Your data stays on your device by default using your browser's local storage.
 No account is needed to get started.
 *   **Optional E2EE Cloud Sync**: Enable cloud sync with a master password.
 Your data is encrypted on your device via the Web Crypto API before being sent to the cloud.
 *   **Seamless Device Linking**: Easily link a new device to your cloud account by scanning a QR code or entering the sync key manually.